- Offices & Departments

-The Detention Center is an organization that promotes a professional work ethic founded upon:
+The Detention Center promotes a professional work ethic founded upon:

-- The Detention Center has a rated capacity of 278
+- The Detention Center at 600 Mission Rd. has a rated capacity of 278

-- The educational component is provided by San Antonio Independent School District
+- Education services are provided by San Antonio Independent School District

-- The University of Health System - Detention Health Care Services provides all medical, dental, and mental health services
+- University Health System - Detention Health Care Services provides all medical, dental, and mental health services

-Visitations hours are from 3:30PM to 9:30PM (Monday through Saturday) based on the name of your child.
+Visitation hours are 3:30PM to 8:00PM (Monday through Saturday) based on the last name of the child.

-- Mondays & Thursdays: Juvenile whose last name begins with the letters A - F
+- Mondays & Thursdays: Last name begins with letters A - F

-- Tuesdays & Fridays: Juvenile whose last name begins with the letters G - M
+- Tuesdays & Fridays: Last name begins with letters G - M

 - Sundays: No scheduled visitations

-A schedule shall be established for regular visitation as well as procedures for emergency visitation.
-The parents or guardians of residents in the Center shall be provided a copy of the visitation schedule.
-A registry shall be provided to document the name, address and relation to the resident of all visitors.
-Attorneys and their representatives and caseworkers with the Department of Family and Protective Services may visit their clients who are residents at any time other than during a population count or during an emergency situation.
+Schedules are established for regular visitation as well as procedures for emergency visitation.
+Parents or guardians shall be provided a visitation schedule.
+A registry shall be provided to document name, address and relation to the resident of all visitors.
+Attorneys and their representatives and caseworkers with the Department of Family and Protective Services may visit their clients who are residents at any time other than during a population count or an emergency.
 Parents may have private, in-person visitation.

-- Authorized visitors must have current, authorized identification (excluding juveniles who are 10 years of age and under).
-Authorized visitors must be listed in the resident's computer file.
+- Approved visitors must have current, authorized identification (excluding juveniles who are 10 years of age and under).
+Authorized visitors must be listed in the resident's file.
 Individuals authorized to visit include: